Cinnamon Spice - As Tasty As It Is Healthy

 Cinnamon is a rich source of several healthy minerals – manganese, iron and calcium – as well as dietary fibre.

-Several studies have shown that cinnamon can help to lower blood sugar as well as cholesterol and help digestion.
+Several studies have shown that cinnamon can help to lower blood sugar as well as cholesterol, and help digestion.
 It is often recommended to people with type 2 diabetes.

-But, and it’s a Big But, one type of cinnamon - the least expensive and most used variety – also contains a naturally occurring toxin called coumarin that can seriously damage your liver.
+But one type of cinnamon - the least expensive and most used variety – also contains a naturally occurring toxin called coumarin that can seriously damage your liver.

 It is vital to know which cinnamon to use if you eat it on a daily basis.

 Cassia cinnamon is the cheaper variety of cinnamon and the type of cinnamon you will find in supermarkets.
-It has a stronger taste and more pungent smell than the variety that is often called real cinnamon, or Ceylon cinnamon.
+It has a stronger taste and more pungent smell than the variety that is often called real/true cinnamon, or Ceylon cinnamon.

 Both types of cinnamon have the same health benefits but while cassia cinnamon contains high levels of toxic coumarin, Ceylon cinnamon only have trace elements of this toxin.